Cranes Fighting in the Snow

 Model photographs by David Myers

-The research that lead to Morphit was born from a desire for a softer, more organic aesthetic than one can achieve easily using sheet metals.
-Pagoda I and Pagoda II were both constructed from sheet aluminium and have a highly engineered appearance, whereas Cranes Fighting in the Snow has more of a bone-like quality, closer in texture to pangolin scales that inspire John’s work.
+The development of Morphit came from a desire to achieve a softer, more organic aesthetic in my work.
+Earlier pieces like Pagoda I and Pagoda II were made from sheet aluminium and have a highly engineered, metallic feel.
+In contrast, Cranes Fighting in the Snow has a more bone-like quality — closer in texture to the pangolin scales that often inspire my practice.

-Cranes Fighting in the Snow was made with the generous support of Didier Ltd who also gave the piece it’s debut appearance at Treasure House Fair London 2024, along side works by artists such as Salvador Dali, Max Earnst and Picasso.
+I’m incredibly grateful to Didier Ltd for their generous support in the making of Cranes Fighting in the Snow, and for giving the piece its debut at Treasure House Fair London 2024, where it appeared alongside works by artists such as Salvador Dalí, Max Ernst, and Picasso.

 Pencil study of a pangolin tail by John Moore